 I was terrified she would stop breathing.
 If she napped, I was awake watching her.
 At night I would find myself waking up to frantically ensure she was breathing and sleeping correctly.
 My anxiety wouldn’t be relieved until she was awake.
 Then new anxiety would settle in.

-Therapy and practice have made things better.
+Leaving my baby is hard but therapy and practice have made things better.

 At postpartum therapy I confronted my anxiety.
 Addressing my fears and taking small step to overcome has proven to be healing for me.
 I still check in on my daughter while she sleeps but I can do so and then continue with my tasks.
 Sometimes, I even take a nap with her.
 Leaving her with those I trust is now possible without as much worry.
 I might not be ready to leave her for more than a couple of hours but at least for now that’s enough for me.